PAE (NASDAQ:PAE) Sees Large Volume Increase

-Shares of PAE Incorporated (NASDAQ:PAE) saw unusually-strong trading volume on Tuesday .
-Approximately 74,791 shares changed hands during trading, a decline of 89% from the previous session’s volume of 664,258 shares.The stock last traded at $9.88 and had previously closed at $5.90.
+PAE Incorporated (NASDAQ:PAE) shares saw an uptick in trading volume on Tuesday .
+74,791 shares traded hands during mid-day trading, a decline of 89% from the previous session’s volume of 664,258 shares.The stock last traded at $9.88 and had previously closed at $5.90.

-Several equities analysts have commented on PAE shares.
-Bank of America started coverage on shares of PAE in a research report on Monday, September 20th.
+A number of research firms recently commented on PAE.
+Morgan Stanley cut shares of PAE from an “overweight” rating to an “equal weight” rating and lowered their target price for the stock from $11.00 to $8.00 in a research note on Wednesday, August 25th.
+Bank of America initiated coverage on shares of PAE in a research note on Monday, September 20th.
 They set a “buy” rating and a $8.00 price objective for the company.
-Zacks Investment Research raised shares of PAE from a “sell” rating to a “hold” rating in a research report on Wednesday.
-Finally, Morgan Stanley downgraded shares of PAE from an “overweight” rating to an “equal weight” rating and cut their target price for the company from $11.00 to $8.00 in a research report on Wednesday, August 25th.
+Finally, Zacks Investment Research upgraded shares of PAE from a “sell” rating to a “hold” rating in a research note on Wednesday.

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-River Road Asset Management LLC acquired a new stake in PAE in the 2nd quarter worth approximately $7,738,000.
-Neuberger Berman Group LLC acquired a new stake in PAE in the 2nd quarter worth approximately $5,464,000.
-Alpha Paradigm Partners LLC acquired a new stake in PAE during the 1st quarter valued at approximately $341,000.
-Finally, Metropolitan Life Insurance Co NY lifted its stake in PAE by 55,382.4% during the 2nd quarter.
-Metropolitan Life Insurance Co NY now owns 9,432 shares of the company’s stock valued at $84,000 after acquiring an additional 9,415 shares during the period.
-Institutional investors own 87.32% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the stock.
+River Road Asset Management LLC acquired a new position in PAE in the second quarter valued at about $7,738,000.
+Neuberger Berman Group LLC acquired a new stake in shares of PAE during the second quarter worth about $5,464,000.
+Alpha Paradigm Partners LLC acquired a new stake in shares of PAE during the first quarter worth about $341,000.
+Finally, Metropolitan Life Insurance Co NY increased its stake in shares of PAE by 55,382.4% during the second quarter.
+Metropolitan Life Insurance Co NY now owns 9,432 shares of the company’s stock worth $84,000 after buying an additional 9,415 shares during the period.
+87.32% of the stock is owned by hedge funds and other institutional investors.

 About PAE (NASDAQ:PAE)